T32 Training Grant

 Advisor: Nancy W. Glynn, PhD

-Undergraduate: Monroe Community College, AA; BA English, Ithaca College
+Undergraduate: BA English, Ithaca College

 Graduate: MSW, Social Work University at Buffalo, the State University of New York; MPH, Behavioral and Community Health Sciences, University of Pittsburgh